-No additional work was performed on these permits during the year ended December 31, 2018, to the exception of the initiation of follow-up committees in compliance with the new regulation.
-The Company has enough exploration credits from its past exploration activities to cover the minimum work obligation to keep the St. Lawrence Lowlands permits in good standing until September 1, 2019, and with Bill 18, the permits are in good standing until further notice as long as annual rents are paid by Petrolympic.
+No additional work was performed on these permits during the year ended December 31, 2019.
+The Company has enough exploration credits from its past exploration activities to cover the minimum work obligation to keep the St. Lawrence Lowlands permits in good standing until September 1, 2020, and with Bill 18, the permits are in good standing until further notice as long as annual rents are paid by Petrolympic.